Functions

 Name | For Custom Functions, the name that will be referenced in code to call the function.
 For Custom Hooks, choose between: - mountEffect - An effect hook invoked immediately after the component has mounted (similar to a React class’s componentDidMount lifecycle function)- useEffect - Invoked immediately after the component has been updated (similar to a React class’s componentDidUpdate lifecycle function)- customInlineHook - JavaScript function whose name starts with ”use” and that may call other Hooks |

-Description | A brief explanation of the function's purpose / what the function does. |
+Description | An optional explanation of the function's purpose / what the function does. |

 Parameters | Parameters are variables assigned to values you pass into your function when they are used.
 The variables are available in your function's code. |